-- 2. A premium payment shall be deducted biweekly consistent with the pay periods.
-The premium payment rates are attached as Appendix C. - 3.
+- 2. A premium payment shall be deducted biweekly consistent with the pay periods. - 3.
 The City will make available an Employee Assistance Program that will provide counseling by an outside independent firm.

 B. Post-Employment Health Plan

 The City will participate in a post-employment health plan (PEHP), as adopted by the City by contract and ordinance.
 The City will contribute twenty-four and 30/100 Dollars (\$24.30) per pay period into each Police Officer's PEHP account.
 In fiscal years with twenty-seven (27) pay periods, contributions will not be on the 27th pay period.